liberland/Constitution/Constitution.md

 ### Right to Property in One's Being and Right to Life

-1) A human being has the sole, undivided, and absolute ownership of their Person; their body, their mind, and their actions; for the duration of their life.
+1) We affirm that a human being has the sole, undivided, and absolute sovereignty over their Person; their body, their mind, and their actions; for the duration of their life.

-2) This right to ownership, or Property, in one's own being is self-evident and is the basis of all liberty.
-This right shall be respected by all Persons and protected against all who would infringe upon it.
+2) This is evident by each human being’s unique dependence on their body and mind for survival and thriving.
+We further affirm that this right is the basis of all liberty, as depriving one of this sovereignty.

+3) We hold survival, thriving and liberty worthwhile; hence, each person shall have their self-sovereignty, or Property in their own being, and their Right to Life, fully respected by everyone and protected against all infringement.

 ### Art.
 2

 ### Freedom to Act

-A human being owns the Property in their own human actions, and they are free to act or refrain from acting as they see fit as long as their actions concern their own Property and do not interfere with the Property of others.
+We affirm that a human being owns the Property in their own human actions, hence, they shall be free to act or refrain from acting as they see fit as long as their actions concern their own Property and do not interfere with the Property of others.

 ### Art.
 3

 ### Right to Property in Objects

+§ 1

-1) A Person who acts and mixes their labour with something in the world, be it a thing, an animal, or any other controllable natural phenomenon, henceforth: "Object", which is as of yet unowned by another Person, shall be acknowledged as the owner of the Object and the Object becomes their Property.
+1) Where a Person acts and adds value to something in the world, be it a thing, an animal, or any other controllable natural phenomenon, henceforth: "object", which is as of yet unowned by another Person, that object shall become a part of the sovereign domain of that Person, analogical to their sovereignty over their own being and actions.

-2) A Person shall in no way be limited in the free use of their Property, and they may alter or sell the Object of it or destroy or dispose of the Object as they see fit.
+2) This relationship of a Person to an object shall likewise be called Property and the Pperson owning Property in an object shall be capable to act upon it or to refrain from acting upon it as they see fit, as if the Property was an integral feature of their being.

+§ 2

+Property in objects shall be respected by everyone equally and protected against all infringement.

 ### Art.
 4